 Satisfy Your Senses in The Springs

-The city of Colorado Springs has dedicated a ton of time, energy, and money towards giving the artists in the city a way to express themselves.
+The city of Colorado Springs has dedicated a ton of time, energy, and money to give the artists in the city a way to express themselves.
 Walking downtown, it’s impossible to ignore the sculptures and murals that you pass by, all different and interesting in their own way.